Top Digital Transformation Trends for 2019

 The last 10 years have seen massive technology growth that has irrevocably changed the way people consume content and communicate with each other.
-The decade has brought near-mass adoption of cloud technologies and the expectation of instant access to enormous data, whether it is your office documents, movies over Netflix or streamed music.
-Mobile and social media have not only changed the number of communication channels but also how people talk; short-hand text, emoji, photo and video are all accepted means.
+The decade has brought near-mass adoption of cloud technologies and the expectation of instant access to enormous amounts of data, whether it be office documents, Netflix, or having 40 million songs at your fingertips.
+Mobile and social media have not only changed the number of communication channels, but also how people talk; short-hand text, emoji, photo and video are all accepted means.

 Here are three areas where we predict innovation and business will soon intersect.